 #4 Megalodon teeth are the most valuable

 Of all the fossilized shark’s teeth that can be uncovered in oceans and beaches worldwide, the megalodon’s teeth are by far the most coveted.
-They can measure over 180 millimeters or 7.1 inches in height and are the largest of any shark’s teeth in existence.
+A megalodon tooth can measure over 180 millimeters or 7.1 inches in height and are the largest of any shark’s teeth in existence.
 The megalodon lived around 23 to 3.6 million years ago during the Early Miocene to Pliocene.
-It is considered to be one of the most powerful predators to ever live on earth.
+It is considered to be one of the most powerful predators to ever live on earth, along with being the largest shark to ever exist.
 Unfortunately, scientists are unsure of exactly how large the creature was or the full nature of its life.
 Some suggest that the shark was around 34 feet, or 10.5 meters, in length.

 #5 Sharks can go through tens of thousands of teeth in a lifetime